yashsakhuja/GymBrain/README.md

 # GymBrain 🏋️🧠

-GymBrain is an AI-powered gym exercise recommender that uses Google's Gemini and Langchain's infrastructure to deliver a personalized workout plan directly to your WhatsApp every morning.
+GymBrain is an AI-powered gym exercise recommender that uses Google's Gemini and Langchain's infrastructure to deliver a personalised workout plan directly to your WhatsApp every morning.

 ---